 Expenses, Travel, HR updates etc. Conversations

-Conversations are great for a new specific issue or small topic A few tips for creating conversations that hit the mark:
+Conversations are great for a new specific issue or small topic.
+Before you start, ADD A SUBJECT LINE!
+You wouldn't send an email without a subject line, and Teams conversations are no different.
+Here are a few additional tips for creating conversations that stand out from the noise:

 Format your message by hitting the BIG A (at the bottom)